Attica Prison riot: Retaking of the prison and retaliation

 Troopers and prison officers set about with physically violent and humiliating reprisals.
 Inmates were made to strip naked and crawl through mud, broken glass, and the prisoners' hand-dug latrines.
+State officials also subjected the prisoners to sexual violence and rape.
 Directed into the prison, they were forced to run hallways naked between lines of enraged officers, who beat the inmates and yelled insults and racial slurs.
 Some inmates, including leaders such as Frank Smith, were subject to additional reprisals and punishments, including repeated physical abuse and being locked in solitary confinement.
 Several days after the uprising's end, doctors treating wounded inmates reported evidence of more beatings.
+As the repression was happening in Attica, incarcerated people in other New York State Prisons, especially Auburn Correctional Facility and Clinton Correctional Facility, were subjected to similar forms of violence.
+Many of these men had previously been incarcerated in Attica and had been involved in political organizations.

 Public response

 Following the uprising, protests and riots occurred in prisons across the United States, including in prisons in New York, Massachusetts, Indiana, Michigan, West Virginia, and Georgia.
-According to a Prisoners Solidarity Committee newsletter from September 30, 1971, "The 13 reported rebellions since the Attica massacre doubles the total number of reported prison rebellions since the beginning of this year".
+According to a Prisoners Solidarity Committee newsletter from September 30, 1971, "[t]he 13 reported rebellions since the Attica massacre doubles the total number of reported prison rebellions since the beginning of this year".
 Numerous rallies in support of the prisoners occurred, especially in New York, but also in cities as far away as Los Angeles and Norman, Oklahoma; several rallies in support of Governor Rockefeller also took place.
 In addition, activists such as Angela Davis and artists such as John Lennon wrote works in support of the inmates and condemning the official response.